Cross Country Course

 What is the cost?

-$50 per rider/per horse/per day includes dressage, cross country, or hacking out.
+$50 per rider/per horse/per day includes the cross-country course and hacking out.

 You will find staff members on-site to assist you with registration and payment.